morris-lab/BiddyetalWorkflow/README.md

 With the CellTag reads extracted we use a custom gawk script to parse the file and retain only the information we need.
 This scripts identifies and extracts the CellTag, Cell Barcode, and UMI sequences associated with each CellTag read.
 Furthermore, the read ID, read sequence, and any genes the read aligned to are extracted as well.
 This allows us to accurately quantify each CellTag and associate the CellTags with the correct cells.
 The output of this script is a tab delimited file with the following collumns: Read.ID, Read.Seq, Cell.BC, UMI, Cell.Tag, Gene.
 We will use this file to quantify and filter the CellTag data.
-Note that the regular expression identifying CellTag^MEF^ has two bases added to the beginning.
+Note that the regular expression identifying CellTag<sup>MEF</sup> has two bases added to the beginning.
 This is a "stricter" CellTag motif which helps filter out some erroneous CellTag reads.

 This command calls the script `celltag.parse.reads.10x.sh` from the script directory and passes two arguments to the script.